hylandtechoutreach/python-camp/TurtleFollowAlong.md

 #### Challenge: Change the shape to "turtle"
 Update the code so that instead of setting the shape to `"arrow"`, it sets the shape to `"turtle"`.
 Run the program again to see the shape shift!

-### Adding color
+### Adding Color
-Black and white is boring, so let's add some color to the program!
+Black and white is boring, so add some color to the program!
 On the next line of the `main.py` file, add the following command:
 ```python
 koopa.color("green")
 ```

 This command will turn the turtle green!
-Next, let's change the background color.
+Next, change the background color.
 Add a blank line, and then add the following commands:
 ```python
 paper = koopa.getscreen()
 paper.bgcolor("black")